 • Assume that anyone involved in the accident may have neck or spinal injuries.

-3. Treat the casualties in the position you find them if possible and make sure you support their head and neck at all times.
+3. If possible, treat the casualties in the position you find them and make sure you support their head and neck at all times.

 4. Make sure you search the surrounding area so that casualties who are not in the immediate incident area are found and treated.
 Ask other people to help you.